A penalty notice is also commonly referred to as a fine.

 - Failing to provide adequate water, shelter and medical treatment to animals.

 If someone wishes to object to a penalty notice, they may be able to take their matter to court.
-If you have been issued with a penalty notice you may wish to contact our office and arrange an appointment to see one of our Animal Law & Pet Law Solicitors in our Sydney office.
+If you have been issued with a penalty notice you may wish to contact our firm and arrange an appointment to see one of our Animal Law & Pet Law Solicitors.
+Please call us on (02) 9233 4048 or send an email to email@example.com.

 This webpage (and any material or wording appearing on this webpage) is provided for general information purposes only and does not constitute any Legal Advice.
 It does not take into account your objectives, your instructions or all of the relevant facts and/or circumstances.
 Navado accepts no responsibility to any person who relies on the information provided on this website.
 We further refer you to our Disclaimer.